alicepow/OnO/OnO-SRD.md

 		<th>Pistol, expertise in a specific area</th>
 </table>

-Option: Rather than set rates, Hirelings can be priced at a share of whatever treasure the party obtains.
-However, this probably requires the Hireling be convinced of the possibility of treasure in the first place and more seasoned Hirelings may expect an advance before venturing with the PCs.
+<p>Option: Rather than set rates, Hirelings can be priced at a share of whatever treasure the party obtains.
+However, this probably requires the Hireling be convinced of the possibility of treasure in the first place and more seasoned Hirelings may expect an advance before venturing with the PCs.</p>

+test text

 ## Equipment
 Mostly don't worry about it but Companions and Hirelings can both use this table for item slots: